Daniel Oturu: College career

 Oturu had shoulder surgery prior to his freshman season.
 On December 24, 2018, Oturu was named Big Ten freshman of the week after scoring 20 points and pulling down 11 rebounds in a 86–67 win over North Carolina A&T. He tied his season-high of 20 points in a 68–64 loss to Rutgers on February 24, 2019.
 Despite Oturu's strong play, he was not named in the Big Ten Freshman Team, which he cited as motivation.
 Oturu averaged 10.8 points per game and led Big Ten freshman in rebounding with 7.0 per game, blocked shots with 46, and field goal percentage with 55 percent.
 In the offseason, Oturu worked on bulking up to help replace the loss of Jordan Murphy.

 During his sophomore season he was named Big Ten player of the week on December 30, after posting 21 points and a career-high 20 rebounds in an 89–62 win against Florida International, shooting 8-of-12 from the floor.
 On January 12, 2020, Oturu scored a career-high 30 points in a 75–67 upset of Michigan despite playing with a shoulder injury.
 He was named Big Ten Player of the Week on January 13.
-At the close of the regular season, Oturu was named to the Second Team All-Big Ten by the coaches and media and to the All-Defensive Team.
+At the close of the regular season, Oturu was named second-team All-Big Ten by the coaches and media and to the All-Defensive Team.